MESYETI/ywiki/wiki/bloat.md

 great for this.
 The next section is a list of unbloated alternatives that I recommend:

 ## Recommended software
+Note: I wrote this list with Linux and other unix-likes and unixes in mind.
+Not all of these pieces of software will work on Windows.

+I would recommend that Windows users intending to create an unbloated computer system should install a Linux distribution such as Linux Mint.
+It is bloated but it will help to prepare for eventually creating an unbloated system.

 #### Window manager
 Tiling (X11)
 - [i3](https://i3wm.org/)